bedops/bedops/docs/content/installation.rst

 Mac OS X
 --------

-1. Download the Mac OS X installer for BEDOPS.
+1. Download the current Mac OS X package for BEDOPS from Github.
 2. Locate the installer package (usually located in ``~/Downloads`` |--| this will depend on your web browser configuration):

 .. image:: ../assets/installation/bedops_macosx_installer_icon.png